ScaleBSD/scalebsd.github.io/_posts/2018-05-02-Universe-does-not-scale-aka-mass-polling-considered-harmful.md

 Before submitting substantial changes to FreeBSD one is expected to run `make universe` to compile kernel & world for all architectures.
-This is intrinsically a bit of a slog based on the sheer amount of code one needs to compile However, as it turns out, the design of bmake makes it far worse still:
+This is intrinsically a bit of a slog based on the sheer amount of code one needs to compile However, as it turns out, one peculiarity of the design of bmake makes it far worse still:

 ```
 last pid: 21086;  load averages: 179.49, 108.02, 50.89                                     up 0+09:31:50  09:52:34